Kimserey/BlogArchive/20180317_aws_estimate.md

 Next we need to compute the storage of assets needed.
 For a shop-like site, we would have images of articles and advertisements.
 Here we again assume about 20 variety of trees.
 If each image is a HD image of 12mb and we have maximum three pictures per tree, we would need around 1gb of storage.
 Including extra space for other content, _5gb of storage should be enough__, and we can start by estimating a buffer of 500k read/write/listing.

-Lastly for CDN purposes, we can assume a visit of 100K users for 40K purchases.
-If we assume that each users individually consume   of content, _the CDN would deliver 10tb_.

 For database usage, 5gb would be enough for a start to contain 40K orders history and data linked to it.

 Lastely, the bandwith which needs to be paid is the outbound connection from the VM to the outside.
 In our case it is negligeable.